BEHIND THE MUSIC

 A Story Steeped in Sound

-Joss Cameron is the founder member lead singer with Shianfolk, and Balladonia, as well as a known soloist.
-With over 30 years performance experience from the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
+Joss Cameron is the founder member lead singer with Shianfolk, as well as a known soloist.
+With over 30 years performance experience being immersed in the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
 A professional musician, and a singer of style, versatility and pedigree (her Great Aunt being oral traditionalist Jeannie Robertson), she started her career as a nightclub singer in Spain during the 1980's, a soloist in the Calpe singers, and the Gibraltar choral society (classical music).

-Joss is one of Edinburgh’s youngest ‘Heretics’ and performs regularly throughout the year.
-She also plays the highland bagpipes, bodhran, violin and has sang with highly acclaimed EveSpeak a cappella world music trio, (Australia), promoting their award winning CD 'Warming the Ground', touring and performing for 5 years, and was founder member of Entangled, Grace under Pressure a cappella quartet, and most recently Shianfolk.
-She also works as an artist.
+Joss is one of Edinburgh’s ‘Heretics’ and performs regularly throughout the year.
+She also plays the highland bagpipes, bodhran, violin and has sang with highly acclaimed EveSpeak a cappella world music trio, (Australia), promoting their award winning CD 'Warming the Ground', touring and performing for 5 years, and was founder member of Entangled, Grace under Pressure a cappella quartet, Balladonia and most recently Shianfolk.
+She also works as a professional artist and illustrates Shianfolk's CD covers.

 BORN TO PLAY